Sri Chinmoy San Diego 6-hour Race

 --Sri Chinmoy

-In addition to the 6-Hour Race, the San Diego chapter of SCMT organized Swim & Run events in La Jolla and Pacific Beach for decades, drawing thousands of athletes over the years, including many pro triathletes.
+In addition to the 6-Hour Race, the San Diego-based Sri Chinmoy Races organized Swim & Run events in La Jolla and Pacific Beach for decades, drawing thousands of participants over the years, including many pro triathletes.
 Our local team includes several experienced ultra-marathon runners and dozens of people who have worked as volunteers in key positions at endurance events.